Aftermath of the July Uprising: Judicial coup allegations

 On 10 August 2024, a plenary meeting of the Appellate Division judges was scheduled, a move considered irregular and unconstitutional by many observers, including LDP Secretary-general Redwan Ahmed.
 This meeting was perceived as a prelude to issuing a ruling that could undermine the interim government and potentially pave the way for Hasina's return.

-Hasnat Abdullah, one of the coordinators of the Anti-discrimination Students Movement, called for protests to be held at the Supreme Court premise.
-Mass protests erupted outside the Supreme Court, with hundreds of students under the banner of Anti-discrimination Students Movement, lawyers, and civil society members demanding Hassan's resignation.
+Hasnat Abdullah, one of the coordinators of the Students Against Discrimination, called for protests to be held at the Supreme Court premise.
+Mass protests erupted outside the Supreme Court, with hundreds of students under the banner of Students Against Discrimination, lawyers, and civil society members demanding Hassan's resignation.
 They accused him of attempting to use the judiciary to restore Hasina to power, calling him a "puppet" of the former regime.
-Asif Mahmud, one of the Adviser to the interim government, criticized Chief Justice Obaidul Hassan for convening a full court meeting of the court's Appellate Division without consulting the government and demanded his resignation.
+Asif Mahmud, one of the Adviser to the Interim government, criticized Chief Justice Obaidul Hassan for convening a full court meeting of the court's Appellate Division without consulting the government and demanded his resignation.

 Following the protests, Chief Justice Obaidul Hassan resigned on 10 August 2024.
 Five other senior judges in Dhaka also resigned, while other judges from cities such as Chattogram, Khulna, and Sylhet followed suit.
 In total, around twelve judges resigned or were removed as part of the efforts to restore confidence in the judiciary and cleanse it of perceived biases.

 Subsequent protests

 Police strike

 On 6 August, the Bangladesh Police Service Association initiated a general strike, demanding enhanced security measures for its members.
 The association expressed regret for the role of the police force in the unrest and violence.
 It stated that its officers were "forced to open fire", subsequently being portrayed as the "villain".
 Students and several paramilitary personnel were subsequently seen directing traffic and maintaining law and order functions in across the country in the absence of traffic police.
 While, Bangladesh Air Force personnel were deployed to secure Hazrat Shahjalal International Airport premise.
 The Inspector-General of Police, Md.
-Moinul Islam, issued an order for all officers to report for duty by the evening of 8 August.
+Mainul Islam, issued an order for all officers to report for duty by the evening of 8 August.
 On 11 August, retired Brigadier General M Sakhawat Hossain, serving as the adviser for home affairs in the interim government, appealed to police officers to resume their duties at their respective stations and provided assurances that their demands will be fulfilled.
 The strike ended on 11 August following a meeting between the association and the interim government.
 By 15 August, regular operations at all 639 police stations nationwide had resumed.